-We moved to a new town this summer, so the first day of school for my 4 sons this year was a different kind of one.
+We moved to a new town this summer, so the first week of middle school for my 4 sons this year was a different kind of one.
 They went from knowing everyone in school to just a handful.
 To say that I was nervous about this transition is an understatement!
 I was as nervous as can be!
 It’s not easy being the new kids, especially when you’re tweens (actually – almost teens!).
 I will say, the first week of school went well.
 Really, really well.
 Better than I could’ve expected.
 My 2 oldest guys are now officially in middle school (7th and 6th grades) and my youngest 2 (5th and 4th grades) will be there soon enough!
 As kids get older, so do the different kinds of worries and concerns.
 Gone are the days of worrying about them sleeping through the night!
 Oh, no… now it’s hoping they will make smart choices on their own and make some really good friends.

 I’ve learned a few lessons this year from the first week of middle school that have impacted me well.
 Funny enough, I attended the same exact middle school my kids go to, so for me… it’s very personal and very familiar.
 I’ve become very in-tuned over the last 3 weeks to my tweens and soaking in all the conversation because I want to and truthfully, I feel like I need to – just so I know what’s going on.